Skip to main content

 Paw Paw Paw Game Cover

-Paw Paw Paw is a single player and multiplayer hack and slash game with a fantasy theme.
+Paw Paw Paw is a single player and multiplayer arcade hack and slash game with fantasy and comedy themes.
 It was developed by Simpleton and was released on November 13, 2020.
-It received neutral reviews from both critics and players.
+It received mostly positive reviews from critics and neutral reviews from players.

 Paw Paw Paw was a peaceful and prosperous kingdom.
 Until one day, when the King had decided to enforce everyone to wear pants.
 We are the resistance.
 We are the Antipants.